 Both Office 365 and Google Workspace (formerly G Suite) are office suites – collective packages of software applications and associated services that can be purchased or subscribed to, in a package.

 Once you subscribe to one of the services (or both) you can use various apps that allow you to create, share and collaborate on documents, spreadsheets and slides, and carry out a slew of business activities.

 In the olden days you had to purchase the entire MS Office Suite, which could be an expensive affair.
 It was a bulky piece of software that you needed to install after purchasing a DVD or downloading it from the Microsoft website.

-G Suite (even when it was Google Apps) on the other hand, has been subscription-based from the beginning itself.
-For a nominal monthly or yearly fee, you can use all the components of G Suite.
+Google Workspace (formerly G Suite) (even when it was Google Apps) on the other hand, has been subscription-based from the beginning itself.
+For a nominal monthly or yearly fee, you can use all the components of Google Workspace (formerly G Suite).

 Following suit, MS Office too started a subscription-based service and began to be called Office 365.

-Although you still have to install the entire set of traditional apps that come with MS Office/Office 365, like G Suite, you can also use the web version of Office 365 and consequently, all the collaboration facilities that you get in G Suite, you also get in Office for 65.
+Although you still have to install the entire set of traditional apps that come with MS Office/Office 365, like Google Workspace (formerly G Suite), you can also use the web version of Office 365 and consequently, all the collaboration facilities that you get in Google Workspace (formerly G Suite), you also get in Office for 65.